Home Page of Introductory Astronomy on the Internet.

 Refer to your reading assignment for more on atomic structure and stellar spectra.

 |For this topic, study the true and false, fill in the blanks self-test, and review questions at the end of the Chapter(s) of your reading assignment.
 In addition, learn the key words and answer all questions that follow:|

 Key Terms (refer to your text for some these terms)

 to your text to answer some of these questions)

 Advanced Questions (refer to your text to answer some of these questions)

 1. Dark lines in an absorption spectrum are not totally black.
 How is this

 As an option, you may post your questions to a message board.
 Each tutor and faculty member has a message board.
 Answers to your questions will be posted within 24 hours.
 You can also review questions and answers that have been sent to the message board during the past seven days.

-Do you need more help with this topic?
+Do you need more help with

 Check the Astronomy On-Line Resource Center.